Posted on Leave a comment

 Elon is a genius.
 Shouldn’t these vehicles be perfect from the factory?
 To answer this you must ask yourself for what situation are they perfect for.
 Is it everyday driving, or is it for breaking records on high speed tracks?

 For the curious, the stock suspension of the Tesla S and X (and refresh 2021+) is designed to have 1.5 degrees (rear camber) in mid ride height.
 This is the typical setting for cars like an M3 Bmw.
 This sounds reasonable for a high performance vehicle, correct?
 The gotcha is camber is something that changes with ride height and Tesla S/X have air suspensions that allow many vertical inches of adjustment.
 There are 5 settings with mid height being logically in the middle.
 Mid height sounds normal, but it is not.
 Low is the new normal.
 On refresh vehicles it won’t even let you drive mid level above 55mph.
 In low, camber increases to 2+ degrees.
-This is quite extraordinary for a “normal” alignment.
-However if you want to set a record lap time with a bone stock, unmodified vehicle, this is what you do. https://insideevs.com/news/532116/tesla-models-plaid-record-nurburgring/ While an awesome feat, it does not come without tradeoffs in straight line traction and tire wear.

-The problem is 1.5 is itself a very aggressive setup. but that’s not where the cars normally drive.
+The problem is 1.5 is itself an aggressive setup but that’s not where the cars normally drive.
 This means 2+ degrees is really the nominal everyday camber.
 This is well into a region of diminishing returns and is devastating to tire wear or even tire reliability.
-When tires fail, drivers are told they are not running enough tire pressure when they burn up a sidewall.
-They are told You have to run the maximum tire pressure just to prevent it.
-Again, higher pressures are bad for grip.
-Where did that sidewall heat come from anyway? (it came from your batteries, lol).
-This is far from ideal and your tires are begging for mercy.
-It’s time to stop the insanity.

 The Hunter Tesla S/X rear alignment Specs Shown.
 Camber is -.5 to -2.5 degrees!
 Nearly anything goes for camber.
 Rear toe of 1/16″ out to 7/16″ total toe in all falls within specification of green.
 Shown toe is typical of independent suspension rear toe alignments.